Mental Health and Wellness Resources for You

 We value the challenges and experiences of our BIPOC students and intentionally work to provide the care and support that is needed.
 Historically, the health care system has harmed BIPOC individuals and communities, leading to warranted distrust and skepticism.
 Tufts CMHS practices cultural humility and is committed to creating inclusive, liberated spaces to affirm and support our BIPOC students.
 Attending a PWI is an experience that, among other things, can be stressful and invalidating.
 BIPOC students frequently must navigate complex dynamics at school, within their families, in their personal lives, and in the world, all while trying to excel academically.
 Tufts CMHS staff hope to provide support, understanding, and compassion to help BIPOC students navigate the ever increasing challenges of academic and university life.
 We are fully aware that for our BIPOC students to maximize their significant strengths, intelligence, talents, and potential, it will take a concerted effort and commitment from CMHS as well as from others in the Tufts community.

-In partnership with Health Service, CMHS offers a presentation on how to protest safely as well as a toolkit handout that you can take with you.
+CMHS offers a presentation on how to protest safely as well as a toolkit handout that you can take with you.

 Black and African American Communities

 - Anxiety and Depression Association of America: Mental Health Resources for the Black Community

 - Mental Health America: Black and African American Communities and Mental Health

 - National Alliance on Mental Illness: Black/African American Mental Health